 Because the water and nutrients are so easily accessed by the roots, plants don’t need to fight thru soil to find what they need.
 This fact allows hydroponic plants to grow as much as 35% bigger than soil plants.

 Your plants will be healthier because they get all the nutrients they need.
-It is very easy to adjust the nutrients as your plant’s needs change.
+It is straightforward to adjust the nutrients as your plant’s needs change.

 Plants need air